-F-16A (single-seat) and F-16B (two-seat) versions, which entered service with the 388th TFW, Hill AFB, Utah, incorporated advanced technologies from the start, making these aircraft two of the most maneuverable fighters built.
+F-16A (single-seat) and F-16B (two-seat) versions, which entered service with the 388th TFW, Hill AFB, Utah, incorporated advanced technologies from the start, making these aircraft two of the most maneuver-able fighters built.
 Equipment includes a multimode radar with a clutter-free look-down capability, advanced RWR, HUD, internal chaff/flare dispensers, and a 500rd 20 mm internal gun.
+Production of the F-16A and B for USAF ended in

-Production of the F-16A and B for USAF ended in 1985.
+1985.
 Most now belong to ANG.
-USAF and NATO operators have cooperated in an operational capabilities upgrade.
-Under this midlife update program, the radar, fire-control computer, stores-management computer, and avionics software are improved, giving F-16A/Bs the ability to use next generation air-toair and air-to-surface weapons.
+A midlife update program, undertaken cooperatively by USAF and NATO operators, includes improvement to the radar, fire-control computer, stores-management computer, and avionics software, giving F-16A/Bs the ability to use next generation air-to-air and air-to-surface weapons.